openai/openai-dotnet/README.md

 using OpenAI;
 ```

 This namespace contains the `OpenAIClient` class, which offers certain conveniences when you need to work with multiple feature area clients.
-Specifically, you can use an instance of this class to create instances of the other clients and have them share the same HTTP pipeline.
+Specifically, you can use an instance of this class to create instances of the other clients and have them share the same implementation details, which might be more efficient.

 You can create an `OpenAIClient` by specifying the API key that all clients will use for authentication: